salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 releases.

     version = "v" 1*DIGIT
+    e.g. - v4

-## Allowed modifications to a version
+## Allowed changes/updates to a Version

-Servers MAY add endpoints.
+Servers MAY add endpoints to an existing Version.

-Routes on a version MAY add properties to a payload.
-Route MUST NOT add required properties for creating a resource.
+Routes on a Version MAY add properties to a request or response payload.
+Routes MUST NOT add required properties to a request or response payload.
+Routes MUST NOT remove existing properties from a request or response payload.

-Routes on a version MAY add optional query string parameters.
-Routes on a version MUST NOT add required query string parameters.
+Routes on a Version MAY add or remove optional query string parameters.
+Routes on a version MUST NOT add or remove required query string parameters.

 See also [breaking changes](jusification/breakingchanges.md)